by George Karrys

 After decades of coast-to-coast arguments and more recent coast-to-coast-to-coast hyperbole – which led to a 2010 commitment to make the Canadian championships more equitable – the Canadian men’s (Brier) and women’s (STOH) grand events are finally in for big changes.
 The 2014 Brier winner will receive an automatic entry into the 2015 Brier as Team Canada, while a Northern Ontario women’s team will be added to the 2015 Tournament of Hearts.

 This means that the Brier and STOH will become 15-team championships that are then whittled down to a “main” – and more familiar – 12-team event, echoing the changes made to the 2012 Canadian Mixed and Canadian Seniors.
 And the teams at the bottom of the Brier and STOH standings will have to play a qualifying event to win their way back in for the following season.

 For traditionalists, this is surely the End Of The World come nigh.
-The most holy Brier Tankard could be lifted in triumph by a team that did nothing other than win the trophy the previous year.
+The most holy Brier Tankard could be lifted in triumph by a team that did little more than win the trophy the previous year.
 Thirteen of the 14 teams will still have to battle over weeks and months, from December through February, in city and zone and regional and provincial championships in order to qualify for the Brier – while one team gets a bye.